mvolkmann/blog/src/swift.md

   Here are some examples of features that perhaps should not be supported.

-  - enumerations can have initializers and methods
+  - enumerations should not support initializers, properties, and methods
-  - enumerations support "recursive enumerations"
+  - enumerations should not support "recursive enumerations"
+  - associated types of enumerations should be limited to primitive types
   - structs and classes have too much overlap in functionality

 - Too many optional unwrapping options